-Nutrition remains a serious health and development problem in Malawi.
-While stunting and underweight rates decreased markedly from 2004 to 2010 (from 53% to 47% and 17% to 14% respectively), the rates remain high and are a reflection of chronic shortages in food quantity and quality.
-USAID’s programs therefore focus on preventing chronic under-nutrition.
-As a lynchpin across various U.S. Government initiatives, nutrition programs are funded through multiple sources.
+Malutrition is a serious health and development challenge in Malawi.
+While stunting and underweight rates decreased from 2004 to 2010 (from 53% to 47% and 17% to 14%, respectively), they remain high.
+This is in part a result of prolonged food shortages that affect both quantity and quality of nourishment.

 The Integrating Nutrition in Value Chains (INVC) project is designed to implement USAID’s Feed the Future (FTF) and Global Health Initiative (GHI) strategies with the aim to sustainably reduce rural poverty and improve nutritional outcomes.
 INVC, which is USAID/Malawi’s flagship FTF project, runs from April 2012-April 2015.